 TWAIN Scanners refer to image scanners and document scanners that have drivers following the TWAIN standard.

 TWAIN is an application programming interface (API) and communication protocol that regulate communication between software and digital imaging devices, such as image scanners and digital cameras.

 TWAIN is supported on Microsoft Windows, Linux, and macOS X. However, based on our experience and the experience of many customers, TWAIN only works well on Windows.
 On Linux, SANE is the better and preferred alternative; on macOS, ICA is the better and preferred alternative.

 TWAIN is actively maintained by the non-profit TWAIN Working Group.
-Members of the group consists of scanner vendors and imaging software vendors, including FUJITSU, Panasonic, Epson, HP, ExactCODE, LEADTOOLS, and of course, Dynamsoft.
+Members of the group consist of scanner vendors and imaging software vendors, including FUJITSU, Panasonic, Epson, HP, ExactCODE, LEADTOOLS, and of course, Dynamsoft.

 TWAIN is the most commonly used protocol for image capturing and processing.
 Almost all scanners on the market come with a TWAIN driver and are supported by TWAIN applications like